 While it is important to use products that do not cause irritation and worsen eczema, it can be difficult to find the right ones.

 Read more to learn about the best soaps for eczema, which ones to avoid, and more.

-The American Academy of Allergy, Asthma & Immunology recommends that individuals with eczema should use soap-free cleansers.
-Many of these cleansers are also free from sodium lauryl sulfate, the chemical that makes soap foamy.
+The American Academy of Allergy, Asthma & Immunology recommends that individuals with eczema use soap-free cleansers.
+Many of these cleansers are also free of sodium lauryl sulfate, the chemical that makes soap foamy.

 - Cetaphil PRO Gentle Body Wash